taunsquared/graphic-novel-thesis/2018-04-18-script-vomit.md

 *Soon enough, applications from young refugees began pouring into the ISS Corps.
 The **SPACE CONSORTIUM** was applauded for their great humanitarian effort and dedication to diversity.*

 **We see Min with her family in a hospital room.
-Her mother is in the hospital bed, hooked up to machines and wearing bandages over her eyes; her father sits nearby, looking tired.
-Min is holding her offer letter from the ISS Corps and looks determined.**
+Her mother is in the hospital bed, hooked up to machines and wearing bandages over her eyes; her father sits nearby, holding Min's offer letter from the ISS Corps and looking tired.
+Min ties and unties different knots into a bit of rope in her hands and has a look of grim determination on her face.**

 Min's father: *"Mini, you really don't have to do this.
 We can figure out something and stay together."*